rexi006/clc3-project/documentation.md

 1. Information

-    The following steps should guide you through our implementation.
+    The following steps should guide you through our implementation **(folder: monitoring-app-setup)**.
 We used only yml files to integrate prometheus and grafana with our fastApi (event processor).
 For simulation/showcase we did not get into more advanced settings, we kept everything in the default namespace and tried to just set those services up and running :)

     The following steps consider the situation that already some IoT-Devices send events to an event-hub and now we want to setup the event-processor application for monitoring those events.
-For the IoT-Devices setup, please have a look at the File:  documentation_iotsetup.md
+For the IoT-Devices setup, please have a look at the File:  **documentation_iotsetup.md**

-    The event-processor application is implemented in the `main.py`.
-Just a small FastApi.
+    In the folder **monitoring-app-setup** you find all needed files for the following steps as well as corresponging markdown-explainations-files to each yml-file.

 2. Building and Pushing the Microservice Docker Image